Kid Eternity: The New 52

-Kid Eternity II
+Second Kid Eternity

-In the "DC All In" initiative, there is a ghostly girl calling herself Kid Eternity.
+In the series JSA, there is a ghostly girl calling herself Kid Eternity.
 She encounters Hawkman in Hell after he is captured by Wotan and the Demons Three.
 She helps to free Hawkman and reunites him with Hawkgirl as they work to avoid the demons.
-Kid Eternity enters the afterlife and encounters Wildcat, who was recently killed by Lady Eve.
-She follows him into the afterlife where Wildcat and fellow JSA members Atom, Doctor Fate (Kent Nelson), Doctor Mid-Nite, Hourman, and Sandman tell her that the JSA is in danger and that they will need her help.
+Kid Eternity enters the afterlife and encounters Wildcat.
+She follows him into the afterlife, where Wildcat and fellow JSA members Atom, Doctor Fate (Kent Nelson), Doctor Mid-Nite, Hourman, and Sandman tell her that the JSA is in danger and that they need her help.

-As the deceased JSA members tell Kid Eternity that the JSA needs her help, Mister Keeper appears and explains to Kid Eternity that there were many people who went by the name of Kid Eternity and she is the most important incarnation right now.
+Mister Keeper explains to Kid Eternity that there were many people who went by the name of Kid Eternity and she is the most important incarnation right now.
 Kid Eternity does not know who she was prior to assuming the mantle and has brief memories of her mother.
 Mister Keeper states that he cannot give Kid Eternity answers until she fulfills her duties.
 Doctor Fate gives Kid Eternity the ability to harness the powers of the dead JSA members, which she uses to save Hawkman and Hawkgirl from Gentleman Ghost, Solomon Grundy, and the Demons Three.
-Then Kid Eternity, Hawkman, and Hawkgirl save the JSA from Injustice Society members Wotan, Johnny Sorrow, Fog, Lady Eve, Red Lantern, and Shadow Thief by driving them off with Doctor Fate's magic.
-Afterwards, Kid Eternity accompanies the JSA in confronting the Injustice Society as the summon the Unnamed Ones from the Subtle Realms.
-Kid Eternity gives Doctor Fate (Khalid Nassour) the information necessary to vanquish the Unnamed Ones and later officially joins the JSA.
+Kid Eternity helps Doctor Fate (Khalid Nassour) vanquish the Unnamed Ones and later officially joins the JSA.
 She is called into the afterlife by a chained-up Spectre, who is in need of her service.
 The Spectre bonds with Kid Eternity, who states that "vengeance is coming".